JoeArauzo/Jackin4Beats/README.md

   Kbps, 44.1 KHz, 2 channels'.

 Options:
-  -m, --metadata_field TEXT       The metadata field to write the source
+  -m, --metadata <field>     The metadata field to write the source material
-                                  material info to.
-  -f, --format <AIFF/FLAC/MP3/...>
-                                  Format of source material.
-Defaults to
-                                  inspecting FILE if not provided.
+                             info to, e.g. 'Composer' or 'Comments' or 'Description'.  (default: 'Grouping' -f, --format <type>        Format of source material, i.e. 'FLAC' or 'AAC' or 'MP3'.
+Defaults to inspecting FILE if not provided.
   -b, --bitrate <Kbps>       Bit Rate of source material, i.e. '1411'.
                              Defaults to inspecting FILE if not provided.
-  -s, --samplingrate <KHz>        Sampling Rate of source material, i.e.
+  -s, --samplingrate <KHz>   Sampling Rate of source material, i.e. '44.1'.
-                                  '44.1'.
                              Defaults to inspecting FILE if not provided.
   -d, --bitdepth <bits>      Bit Depth of source material, i.e. '16'.
+Defaults
+                             to inspecting FILE if not provided.
+  -c, --channels <channels>  Number of Channels of source material, i.e. '2'.
                              Defaults to inspecting FILE if not provided.
-  -c, --channels <channels>       Number of Channels of source material, i.e.
-                                  '2'.
-Defaults to inspecting FILE if not provided.
-  --test                          Perform test run without making changes --verbose                       Verbose output --debug                         Debug output
+  --test                     Perform test run without making changes --verbose                  Verbose output
+  --debug                    Debug output
-  --help                          Show this message and exit..
+  --help                     Show this message and exit.
 ```

 ## Versioning